 - You can create separate spaces for chatting or sharing off-topic items.

-- You can access Slack via a web app, mobile app, or on your desktop.
+- You can access Slack via a web app, mobile app, or desktop.

 - Many integrations are available with other popular productivity tools.